CosAnca/nucleum/README.md

 This will create default `src` and `config` files in your directory and start compiling and live-updating files!
 Try editing them and watch your browser auto-update!

-The init command also updates your `package.json` file to include `start` and `build` scripts for Nucleum, as well as browserslist configuration.
+The init command also updates your `package.json` file to include `start` and `build` scripts for Nucleum, as well as browserslist configuration that you can customise based on your project needs.

 ```json
 // package.json